Animation in the United States during the silent era: History

 British-American filmmaker J. Stuart Blackton was possibly the first to use animation techniques in the US for film versions of his "lightning artist" routine.
 The Enchanted Drawing (1900) utilized the stop trick to make drawings appear to change magically.
 In Humorous Phases of Funny Faces (1906) he had blackboard drawings go through series of changes and used animated cutout drawings in the same style for more fluent motion.
 It is regarded as the oldest known theatrically released animation on standard film (lithographed film loops for home use and Charles-Émile Reynaud's Théâtre Optique films had already been popular in Europe for years).

 Following the successes of Blackton and of French animator Émile Cohl (whose Fantasmagorie (1908) is regarded as the first traditional animation on standard film), many other artists began experimenting with animation.
 One such artist was Winsor McCay, who created detailed animation with painstaking attention to detail.
 Each frame was drawn on paper; which invariably required backgrounds and characters to be redrawn and animated.
 Among McCay's most noted films are Little Nemo (1911), Gertie the Dinosaur (1914) and The Sinking of the Lusitania (1918).

 During the 1910s larger scale animation studios were becoming the industrial norm and artists such as McCay faded from the public eye.
 The production of animated short films, typically referred to as "cartoons", became an industry of its own during the 1910s, and cartoon shorts were produced to be shown in movie theaters.

 Around 1913 Raoul Barré developed the peg system that made it easier to align drawings by perforating two holes below each drawing and placing them on two fixed pins.
 He also used a "slash and tear" technique to not have to draw the complete background or other motionless parts for every frame.
 The parts where something needed to be changed for the next frame were carefully cut away from the drawing and filled in with the required change on the sheet below.
 After Barré had started his career in animation at Edison Studios, he founded one of the first film studios dedicated to animation in 1914 (initially together with Bill Nolan).
-Barré Studio had success with the production of the adaptation of the popular comic strip Mutt and Jeff (1916-1926).
-The studio employed several animators who would have notable careers in animation, including Frank Moser, Gregory La Cava, Vernon Stallings, Tom Norton and Pat Sullivan.
+Barré Studio had success with the production of the adaptation of the comic strip Mutt and Jeff (1916–1926).
+The studio employed several animators who would have notable careers in animation, including Frank Moser, Gregory La Cava, Vernon Stallings, and Pat Sullivan.